1. What do pharmacists do?

 1. What tests are non-native English speakers or international students required to take?

 International (non-U.S.) applicants, if considered for admission, may be required to send Test of English as a Foreign Language (TOEFL), Test of Spoken English (TSE), or other test scores to demonstrate English language proficiency.
-Visit each pharmacy school Web site for instructions.
+Visit the International Applicants section on each page in the PharmCAS School Directory to determine the requirements per school.

 2. Can foreign-trained pharmacists practice pharmacy in the United States?